VC INTERVIEW | Dr. Regula Rapp Talks to Us About Stuttgart's Inaugural International Violin Competition

-The Violin Channel recently caught up with Dr. Regula Rapp, President of the Stuttgart University of Music and host of the inaugural Stuttgart International Violin Competition – set to take place in Stuttgart, Germany in February 2021.
+VC recently caught up with Dr. Regula Rapp, President of the Stuttgart University of Music and host of the inaugural Stuttgart International Violin Competition — set to take place from July 19-24, 2021

-What is the main mission for hosting a new violin competition – and what do you hope can be achieved?
+Dr. Rapp, what is the main mission for hosting a new violin competition and what do you hope can be achieved?

 How important do you feel competitions are for launching a young musician’s performance career?